How to Make Centipede Grass Thicker and Fuller

 How to make centipede grass thicker

 Maintaining a thick and full centipede lawn is a great way to prevent invasive weeds from taking over your lawn.
 The turf will also appear a lot more beautiful than when it’s thin and barely green.
-To achieve a great-looking centipede lawn, you want to make sure you stick to a proper care routine and schedule.
+To achieve a great-looking centipede lawn, you want to make sure you stick to a proper centipede grass care routine and schedule.

 1. Water the grass deeply but infrequently